Do you want to become a teacher but don’t have the availability to study full-time? Achieve your dream while working another job or building skills!

-Continued education courses are often offered as part-time courses to accommodate the schedules of full-time workers who still need to learn valuable skills to further their careers, learn a new trade, or change careers while still bringing in income.Â
+Continued education courses are often offered as part-time courses to accommodate the schedules of full-time workers who still need to learn valuable skills to further their careers, learn a new trade, or change careers while still bringing in income.

 We’re here to help you find the right fit with a list of some of the best institutions in South Africa that offer part-time studies in teaching.

-There is a range of different types of part-time studies available to you offering different modes of teaching ranging from full contact to fully online.
-Before making any big decisions, it’s a good idea to understand what all your options are, what they require and how they will fit into your schedule.
+Before making any big decisions, it’s a good idea to understand what all your options are when it comes to part-time teaching, what your teaching courses will require of you and how they will fit into your schedule.

 This form of part-time learning allows students to attend class in modules.

 The college offering these types of classes will expect you to put time aside to attend class in scheduled block weeks.
-These classes typically last for one or two weeks, depending on the course.Â
+These classes typically last for one or two weeks, depending on the course.

-This type of studying may take longer to complete and you will have to manage your time really well to attend classes.Â
+This type of studying may take longer to complete and you will have to manage your time really well to attend classes.

 Blended Learning Teaching

-Blended learning is a combination of distance learning and classroom learning.Â
+Blended learning is a combination of distance learning and classroom learning.

 You will have some sort of fixed schedule where you must attend part of your classes on campus, but most of your learning will take place online.

 Distance learning, like blended learning, is also done online.
 However, with Distance Learning there is no need to attend classes or to be location bound.
-You can study from anywhere in the world and still get your qualifications.Â
+You can study from anywhere in the world and still get your qualifications.

-Your course material is sent to you and you submit assignments online.Â
+Your course material is sent to you and you submit assignments online.

 The great thing about this method of learning is that you can prioritise your studies on your time.
 With Distance Learning, you get to work through your coursework at your own pace.

-Where can I study teaching part-time in South Africa?
+Where Can I Study Teaching Part-Time in South Africa?

-If you’re interested in becoming a teacher, South Africa has many places for you to study part-time and become qualified.Â
+If you’re interested in becoming a teacher, South Africa has many places for you to study part-time and become qualified.

-Find the right fit for your schedule with options for studying teaching online in South Africa, as well as blended learning options for those who wish to complete their course with online and in-person classes.Â
+This includes institutions that allow you to teach online in South Africa, as well as blended learning options for those who wish to complete their teaching course with online and in-person classes.

-Here’s a list of the top institutions with part-time options to study teaching in South Africa.
+With that in mind, here is a list of the top institutions with part-time options to study teaching in South Africa.

-Study Teaching part-time in Cape Town
+Study Teaching Part-Time in Cape Town

 There are a range of top educational institutions in Cape Town that offer part-time learning options for studying teaching.